wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.1

 <p class=fip id=p1>
-1.&emsp;It is hard to understand what “The Kingdom of Heaven is within you” really means.
+1. It is hard to understand what “The Kingdom of Heaven is within you” really means.
 <sup>2</sup>This is because it is not understandable to the ego, which interprets it as if something outside is inside, and this does not mean anything.
 <sup>3</sup>The word ‘within’ is unnecessary.
 <sup>4</sup>The Kingdom of Heaven <em>is</em> you.